 Bergen Philharmonic Orchestra

-Bergen Philharmonic Orchestra is one of the world’s oldest orchestras and once had Grieg as its artistic director.
+The Bergen Philharmonic Orchestra is one of the world’s oldest orchestras, dating back to 1765.
+Edvard Grieg was the orchestra’s artistic director from 1880 to 1882.

 Read more about the orchestra on their webpage: www.harmonien.no